DBSDevon/cse151_boosting/README.md

 [Hint: If your code is correct, you should get a training error of 0.1140 and a test error of 0.09 after two rounds of boosting.]

+Note: minor change made to test SSH connection to Bitbucket.